TheEightBot/enterprise-application-patterns-using-maui/introduction.md

 - Determining how to access remote data from web services, including how to reliably retrieve data, and how to cache data.
 For more information, see [Accessing remote data](#_Toc484430939).
 - Deciding how to test the app.
 For more information, see [Unit testing](#_Toc484430950).

-This guide provides guidance on these issues, and focuses on the core patterns and architecture for building a cross-platform enterprise app using Xamarin.Forms.
-The guidance aims to help to produce adaptable, maintainable, and testable code, by addressing common Xamarin.Forms enterprise app development scenarios, and by separating the concerns of presentation, presentation logic, and entities through support for the Model-View-ViewModel (MVVM) pattern.
+This guide provides guidance on these issues, and focuses on the core patterns and architecture for building a cross-platform enterprise app using Microsoft MAUI.
+The guidance aims to help to produce adaptable, maintainable, and testable code, by addressing common Microsoft MAUI enterprise app development scenarios, and by separating the concerns of presentation, presentation logic, and entities through support for the Model-View-ViewModel (MVVM) pattern.

 ## Sample application